buiduccuong30051989/frontend-standard/README.md

 ### Icon Fonts

+We're big fans of [Symbolset](https://symbolset.com/) here, which supports adding icons through either class names or keywords.
 When using SymbolSet, use the descriptive class name (don't rely on keywords) for better browser support.

+Do this:

+	<i class="ss-settings"></i>

+Not this:

+	<i class="ss-icon">settings</i>

+If you're in a situation where the user will lose context if an icon is missing (for example, if a button consists solely of an icon), then use conditional IE statements to either replace the icon with a text label via CSS or replace the actual HTML with a text label.
+Alternatively, use the javascript fallback to support keywords in older browsers.

 ### Responsive Images